ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/data_reduction/alignment.md

 <img src="alignment_figures/index_igv9.png" alt="index_igv9" width="600px"/>

-You will need to zoom in by clicking on the plus sign (top right) or zoom out by clicking the negative sign.
+You can zoom in by clicking on the plus sign (top right) or zoom out by clicking the negative sign.
 You also may have to move around by clicking and dragging in the BAM track window.

 You can also zoom in by clicking and dragging across the number line at the top.
 That section will highlight, and when you release the button, it will zoom into that section.